As we enter into a new era of mobile technology, investors have plenty of opportunities to jump into the mobile sector.

 Blackberry (TSX:BB) with their 850 model in 1999 supported email and HTML browsing paving way for mass data evolution on smartphones.
-The launch of iPhone in 2007 signalled the dramatic shift to apps and the touch revolution.
+The launch of iPhone in 2007 signaled the dramatic shift to apps and the touch revolution.

-In September 2017, a survey conducted by mobiles.co.uk revealed that texting had topped the charts in terms of a daily use of a mobile with 88 percent of people voting in its favor.
+A survey conducted by mobiles.co.uk revealed that texting had topped the charts in terms of a daily use of a mobile with 88 percent of people voting in its favor.

 Checking email, Facebook (NASDAQ:FB), camera and reading news formed the top five while online shopping and banking were featured in the top 10 uses of smartphones.
 At 42 percent, watching videos on YouTube was also listed as one of the daily uses of smartphones.

-It should come as a no surprise that people have rediscovered the use of mobile as apps have dramatically changed the abilities of a mobile phone.
+It should come as no surprise that people have rediscovered the use of mobile as apps have dramatically changed the abilities of a mobile phone.
 Ericsson (NASDAQ:ERIC) in its mobility report for February 2019 highlighted that voice traffic, which registered 347 monthly minutes of use (MMOU) per subscription in 2018, would post a compound annual growth rate (CAGR) of 0.7 percent between 2018 and 2024.
 In comparison, Ericsson said that the mobile data traffic in the same period is set for a CAGR of 30.9 percent.